20 Home Maintenance Tasks to Always Do in Fall

 - Stored gas slowly gums up the whole fuel system, and the repairs can be expensive.
 So add a fuel stabilizer such as STA-BIL or Seafoam to the gas tank before winter.
 (Adding stabilizer to your gas can year-round is also a good idea.)
 But remember that stabilizers aren’t effective in gas that contains ethanol.
 If you don’t know whether the gas contains ethanol, run the engine until the tank is empty.

-Another tip: Cover the air intake and exhaust openings with plastic wrap or aluminum foil to keep critters from homesteading in your engine over winter.
-Plus, make sure to do these quick and simple yard maintenance tasks in October.
+It’s also helpful to cover the air intake and exhaust openings with plastic wrap or aluminum foil to keep mice or other critters from climbing in there to stay warm.

 Winterize Your Gas Grill